 Quaker Meetings + Meeting Records

 The Friends Historical Library is an official depository for the records of many North American yearly meetings of the Society of Friends and holds over 3700 linear feet of original archives including membership books, minutes, and other original records.
 The Library also holds over 2500 reels of microfilm of Friends' records from Canada, United States, Britain, and Ireland.
+A guide to the Quaker meeting records available at Haverford and Swarthmore Colleges is available online.

 - Identify a Meeting